Percival Mew Gull: Operational history

-Five Mew Gulls were built, each tailored to the customer's detailed requirements.
+Five or six Mew Gulls were built; the E1/E2 development prototype (sometimes counted as two separate aircraft), three E2H's and one E3H.

 G-ACND

 The prototype Mew Gull (construction number E.20), designated Type E.1, was fitted with a 165 hp Napier Javelin IA six-cylinder inverted inline engine and was first flown on 22 March 1934 by Edgar Percival.
 The aircraft was re-engined with a more powerful 200 hp de Havilland Gipsy Six and modified undercarriage, and on 13–14 July 1934 Percival flew the aircraft in that year's King's Cup air race, where despite reaching a speed of 191 mph, it failed to place.